huaminghuangtw/Evergreen-Notes/Permanent-Notes/fame.md

 * Becoming famous is the most amazing feeling in the world.
 * Being famous is a mixed bag.
-* Losing fame is a pain like you've never felt before.
+* Losing fame is a pain like you’ve never felt before.